pjones/encryption-utils/README.md

   * `bin/extend-subkey-expiration-date.sh`: Mostly automate the
     process of booting into a machine with no network and extending the expiration date of your subkeys.

+  * `bin/with-secure-directory`: Execute a shell command from within a directory backed by an encrypted disk image.
+Useful for generating and then securing keys.